trackIT-Systems/sonari/back/docs/user_guide/faq.md

 ## 1. I'm having trouble logging in.
 What should I do?

-If you're logging into Whombat for the first time, you might not have a personalized username and password yet.
-Don't worry, Whombat automatically sets up a default user during initialization.
+If you're logging into Sonari for the first time, you might not have a personalized username and password yet.
+Don't worry, Sonari automatically sets up a default user during initialization.

 To get started: